dineshhh05/Transaction-Management-System/README.md

 > ⚠️ **Project Status: Design Phase**
 >
-> This repository currently reflects **enterprise-style system design, architecture planning, and implementation intent**.
-Core functionality has **not yet been implemented**.
+> This repository currently reflects **enterprise-style system design, and architecture planning**.
+Core functionality is **in development**.
 Development will follow an incremental, production-minded approach.

 ---